Anurag Thakur: Best phase in Indian sports in 75 years, but we are not stopping here

 A lot of associations want to adopt the BCCI module, which you put in place, if you remember, as the BCCI secretary and then as the president.
 What can the other associations learn from this?

 Every association or federation will have its own set of requirements.
 A few federations may have quality administrative staff.
 But many will be working like the traditional sports associations.
-They must realise the time has come for professionalism, whether your Secretary-General is effective in implementing the policy decisions and day-to-day monitoring is to be done by the general manager, administration, or sports, or you have a CEO in place.
+They must realise the time has come for professionalism — whether your Secretary-General is effective in implementing the policy decisions, day-to-day monitoring is done by the general manager (administration), or by the general manager (sports), or you have a CEO in place.
 The term CEO looks fancy.
 But if anyone can afford a good CEO, they should.
 If they can’t, they should have a professional team at the general manager level so that whatever decision they’re taking will be implemented.
 Because implementation is the key, it’s not what you’re designing; it’s how effectively you are implementing.

 The honourable Prime Minister, at the 141st IOC session, declared India’s intent to host the 2036 Olympics, which you had also indicated earlier.
 Do you think the absence of a professional CEO in the IOA, despite multiple directives from the IOC, hampers India’s chances?